zwilsoncc/docs/pages/docs/examples/next.md

 In turn, the next step will be to just add a directory named "pages".
 As the name indicates, this is where all pages of your application will be located.
 Based on the directory structure, each file will be mounted to a specific path.

-As an example, you can now add a `index.js` file inside that folder, which will be served when the / path is accessed on your app.
+As an example, you can now add an `index.js` file inside that folder, which will be served when the / path is accessed on your app.
 Into this file, put this code:

 ```
 export default () => (